creativemindsplugins/cm-ad-changer/readme.md

 ### Basic Features

-* Includes impression &amp; clicks count per each banner
+* Includes impressions &amp; clicks count per each banner
 * Each campaign can serve banners randomly or selectively.
 * Each banner can has it's own weight allowing it to have more impressions when selected randomly
 * Each banner can have a unique target URL